 All proceeds will go to a Local Veteran Charity; Service Peace Warriors, as well as the Historic Downtown Kennewick Partnership.

 This event is our Second Annual Show and Shine to give back to the heroes and people in our community that strive to make the Tri-Cities a great place to live.
 It will take place in Historic Downtown Kennewick on Saturday, September 8th, 2018.

-This event will feature a Show & Shine, Poker Walk, Wood Working Show, an Alley Sale, live music, local food and novelty vendors!
+This event will feature a Show & Shine, Poker Walk, Wood Working Show, an Alley Sale, live music, local food and novelty vendors and more!